Thanks to Docker Desktop, we already have a cluster set up for us. Under the hood, a few things happened:

 kubectl get pods -n kube-system

-Last but not least, let’s see the nodes of our cluster:
+Finally, let’s see the nodes of our cluster:

 kubectl get nodes

-You will find one Node (which is actually also our control plane) running with a status of Ready
+You will find one Node (which is actually also our control plane) running with a status of Ready - meaning ready to accept applications for deployment.